Status : Open

 - Is the project yet to start (we don't accept applications for projects that have already started before applying)

-Before applying - please read the Guidance Note below.
-The Guidance contains important information on the scoring criteria, advice on completing the application form, a list of supporting documents that will be required from you, and details of the terms and conditions of any grant award made etc.
+Before applying - please read the Guidance Note.
+The Guidance contains important information on the scoring criteria, advice on completing the online application form, a list of supporting documents that will be required from you, and details of the terms and conditions of any grant award made etc.

 Please read the Guidance Note in full before applying

-Decisions on all grant applications are made by our Grants Committee, comprised of experts from the church and heritage sectors, which meets three times a year.
-Ineligible applications will be notified 6 weeks from the deadline date.
-All other decisions will only be notified following a Grants Committee meeting.
-Decisions will not be made between meetings, and deadlines are not flexible.
+Final, Stage 2, decisions on all Large grant applications are made by our Grants Committee, comprised of experts from the church and heritage sectors, which meets three times a year.
+Stage 2 decisions will not be made between meetings.
+Deadlines cannot be flexible due to staff resource.

 Unfortunately the amount of funding available is limited.
 Therefore we sadly cannot guarantee your success, and can only offer grants towards a small proportion of the many deserving projects which we are asked to support each round.
 We strongly encourage you to apply for as many other grants as possible and to start local fundraising as early as you can.

 Very few of the largest grant requests will be successful at the level requested.
-Those requesting at the top end will need to demonstrate an exceptional case for investment.
+Those seeking one of our largest grants must demonstrate an exceptional case for investment.
 The largest grant in recent years has been £40,000.

 Ready to apply?